-A highly efficient Ni/N-C catalyst was synthesized by a facile pyrolysis of Ni-containing metal-organic framework (Ni-MOF), and its catalytic hydrogenolysis performance towards C-O bonds in lignin was evaluated using diphenyl ether (DPE) as a model compound in detail.
-Scanning electron microscope (SEM) and transmission electron microscope (TEM) analyses show that the flowerlike nanosheets of Ni-MOF shrink forming a loose and ordered spherical structure during pyrolysis.
-Under the optimal conditions, DPE was completely converted and the selectivity of monomers (benzene, cyclohexanol and cyclohexane) reached to 99.1%.
-During the catalytic hydrogenolysis conversion (CHC) of DPE, the direct cleavage of Caromatic-O bond affording benzene and phenol is the major reaction pathway, and low H2 pressure is crucial to increase monomers selectivity.
-Furthermore, the Ni/N-C-450 shows high hydrogenolysis activity to other lignin-derived aryl ethers, such as benzyl phenyl ether, dibenzyl ether, dinaphthalene ether, benzyl 2-naphthyl ether and 3-methoxyphenol.
+A highly efficient Ni/N–C catalyst was synthesized by facile pyrolysis of a Ni-containing metal–organic framework (Ni-MOF), and its catalytic hydrogenolysis performance towards C–O bonds in lignin was evaluated in detail using diphenyl ether (DPE) as a model compound.
+Scanning electron microscopy (SEM) and transmission electron microscopy (TEM) analyses show that the flower-like nanosheets of the Ni-MOF shrink, forming a loose and ordered spherical structure during pyrolysis.
+Under the optimal conditions, DPE was completely converted and the selectivity to monomers (benzene, cyclohexanol and cyclohexane) reached 99.1%.
+During the catalytic hydrogenolysis conversion (CHC) of DPE, the direct cleavage of the Caromatic–O bond affording benzene and phenol is the major reaction pathway, and a low H2 pressure is crucial to increase the monomer selectivity.
+Furthermore, Ni/N–C-450 shows high hydrogenolysis activity for other lignin-derived aryl ethers, such as benzyl phenyl ether, dibenzyl ether, dinaphthalene ether, benzyl 2-naphthyl ether and 3-methoxyphenol.